-Name, address, and FEIN - If your Illinois income and replacement tax booklet has a pre-addressed label, remove the label and place it in the correct area on the form.
-If any of the information is not correct, cross through it and write the correct information directly on the label.
-If you did not receive a pre-addressed label, type or print the requested information clearly in the spaces provided.
-Be sure that your name, address, FEIN, and tax year ending are correctly reported at the top of your Form IL-1041.
+Name, address, and FEIN - Type or print the required information clearly in the spaces provided.
+Be sure that your name, address, FEIN, and the tax year ending are correctly reported at the top of your Form IL-1041.
 You must indicate whether you are a trust or an estate.
 Check the appropriate box if you are an electing small business trust (ESBT) or an individual bankruptcy estate.
 You also must indicate your residency status by checking the appropriate box.